uptechteam/ios-cookbook/11-swiftui.md

 ---

 ### Keep your code clean and organized
-Use white space and indentation to make your code easy to read.
-Also, separate your code into logical blocks using extensions or subviews.
-Add each modifier on newline.
+1. **Whitespace and Indentation**: Use whitespace and proper indentation to make your code more readable.
+This helps in distinguishing between different blocks of code and makes it easier to navigate through your codebase.
+2. **Logical Code Separation**: Separate your code into logical blocks.
+This can be achieved by using extensions or by breaking down complex views into smaller subviews.
+This approach not only makes your code cleaner but also more modular and easier to maintain.
+3. **Modifiers on New Lines**: Place each modifier on a new line.
+This practice enhances readability, especially when you are using multiple modifiers on a single view.
+It makes it easier to track which modifiers are applied and in what order.
 ```swift
 struct ContentView: View {
     var body: some View {